Fire & Emergency Protection Services

 If you encounter a fire, always call the fire department (Dial 911) even if you think it is extinguished.
 Please state the location of the fire using Township/Range or other major roadways or landmarks when calling.

-If a controlled burn takes place in contravention of a fire advisory or ban, or if the local fire department is not notified in any instance, the local fire department may be dispatched and the ratepayer invoiced the cost of the fire response call.
+If a controlled burn takes place in contravention of a fire advisory or ban, without a notification form being completed ahead of the burn, or if the local fire department is not notified, the local fire department may be dispatched and the ratepayer invoiced the cost of the fire response call.

 Fire Department Contact Information